WWE News: John Cena & Nikki Bella To Compete Again In Tag Match For MSG Event

 — MSG (@TheGarden) March 13, 2018

 Future WrestleMania 34 opponents Shinsuke Nakamura and WWE Champion AJ Styles will team up against Kevin Owens and Sami Zayn.
-There’s also a scheduled WWE Universal Championship match or Brock Lesnar.
+There’s also a scheduled WWE Universal Championship match for Brock Lesnar.
 He’ll defend the title against Kane and Braun Strowman in a Triple Threat bout.
 An eight-man tag team match will see Matt Hardy, Roman Reigns, Seth Rollins, and Finn Balor team up against Bray Wyatt, The Miz, Curtis Axel, and Bo Dallas.

 Perhaps the most intriguing matchup will feature a mixed match tag team bout.
 John Cena and future wife Nikki Bella are set to team up once again.
 This time around they’ll challenge the team of Elias and Bayley.
 Cena has fought with Elias before, although Nikki really hasn’t grappled with Bayley yet.
 Could this be some sort of preparation for Nikki to return to the main roster?
 The former longest-reigning WWE Divas Champion appeared in the women’s Royal Rumble match and survived until the end, only to be eliminated by Asuka.